nvi-inc/fs-vgos/fs-vgos.md

 use `+` and/or `-` to increment and/or decrement the RDBE by a second
 at time until it agrees with the FS time.

-> If this is the first experiment since December 31 and June
-> 30, and the RDBEs have not had their epoches reset since that date,
-> they should be reset.
->
-> For the old server, this requires setting the time explicitly for
-> each RDBE with 'fmset' even if it looks correct.
-Use at least one
-> of '.', '+', '-', or '=' commands and is necessary then verify/set
-> the time for each RDBE.
-The third field of the 'dot' output above
-> will be missing for the old server.
->
-> For the new server, use the ';' command in 'fmset' for each RDBE to
-> set it to the nominal VDIF epoch.
-The third field in the 'dot'
-> output above must be the same for all the RDBEs.

-> **Note:** If the PPS offset is greater in magnitude than ±2e-7
-> (subject to change) for an RDBE, it will need to be resync'd.
+**If the PPS offset is greater in magnitude than ±2e-7** (subject to change) for an RDBE, it will need to be resync'd.
+You can try using the 's' command in 'fmset' for each RDBE that has too large an offset.
+If that does not make the offset small enough, restart the RDBE, see [Setup of RDBEs from a cold start] in the appendix.

->
-> For the old server, you will need to restart the RDBE, see [Setup of
+> For the old server, you will need to restart the RDBE, see
-> RDBEs from a cold start] in the appendix.
+> [Setup of RDBEs from a cold start] in the appendix.
->
-> For the mew server, you can try using the 's' command in 'fmset' for
-> each RDBE that has too large an offset.
-If that does not make the
-> offset small enough, restart the RDBE, see [Setup of RDBEs from a
-> cold start] in the appendix.

-> **Note:** The VDIF epochs of all the RDBEs must agree.
->
+**If the displayed VDIF epochs are not the same,** use the ';' command for each RDBE to set the epoch to the nominal one.

 > For the old server, the only way to verify this is to note that the
 > Mark 6 will not record a test scan when you make one (but there
 > could be other causes besides this one).
 If this happens and you can